libp2p/js-libp2p/doc/CONFIGURATION.md

 Besides the `modules` and `config`, libp2p allows other internal options and configurations:
 - `datastore`: an instance of [ipfs/interface-datastore](https://github.com/ipfs/interface-datastore/) modules.
   - This is used in modules such as the DHT.
 If it is not provided, `js-libp2p` will use an in memory datastore.
-- `peerId`: a previously computed instance of [libp2p/js-peer-id](https://github.com/libp2p/js-peer-id).
+- `peerId`: the identity of the node, an instance of [libp2p/js-peer-id](https://github.com/libp2p/js-peer-id).
   - This is particularly useful if you want to reuse the same `peer-id`, as well as for modules like `libp2p-delegated-content-routing`, which need a `peer-id` in their instantiation.
 - `addresses`: an object containing `listen`, `announce` and `noAnnounce` properties with `Array<string>`:
   - `listen` addresses will be provided to the libp2p underlying transports for listening on them.